Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Employers can use two approaches to manage employee benefits enrollment: active and passive enrollment.
 During active enrollment, employees must review and select their benefits during the enrollment period.

 So, what is passive benefit enrollment?
-Passive enrollment is more of a hands-off approach, where employees' existing benefits automatically roll over into the new plan year unless they choose to make changes.
-It's critical that your employees understand whether you offer active or passive enrollment, so they fully understand how to change their current benefits.
+Passive enrollment takes a hands-off approach, where employees' existing benefits automatically roll over into the new plan year unless they choose to make changes.
+“If passive enrollment is an option, employers should still encourage employees to review their elections to ensure the plan is still meeting their needs,” says Hearne.
+It's critical that your employees understand whether you offer active or passive enrollment, so they can fully understand how to change or maintain their benefits.

 How Long Is Open Enrollment?

-Open enrollment can last for any amount of time, but most companies commonly choose to have an open enrollment period for employees that lasts between two and four weeks.
-Since many benefits like health insurance will begin at the start of the new year, businesses often choose to end open enrollment in November or December.
+Open enrollment can last any amount of time, but most companies commonly choose to have an open enrollment period for employees that lasts between two and four weeks.
+Since many benefits, like health insurance, will begin at the start of the new year, businesses often choose to end open enrollment in November or December.
 This allows for a few weeks before enrollment forms must be submitted to benefit providers, with coverage beginning January 1.

 Is Open Enrollment the Same for All Companies?

-The open enrollment period differs for every company.
-Each organization has its own unique approach and timeline for open enrollment.
+The open enrollment period differs for every company, and each organization has its own unique approach and timeline for open enrollment.

 Here are a few of the key differences: